-Vauxhall Insignia Grand Sport review - Interior, design and technology
+Vauxhall Insignia review - Interior, design and technology

 In an effort to compete against the growing group of SUVs, Vauxhall has redesigned its Insignia large family hatchback, offering buyers something that’s a little more stylish, without sacrificing the car’s trademark practicality.

-The Insignia Grand Sport is quite different from what came before, with a large, flat grille on the front, stylised daytime running lights and sculpted doors at the sides.
+The Insignia is quite different from what came before, with a large, flat grille on the front, stylised daytime running lights and sculpted doors at the sides.
 The long bonnet features a crease right in the middle, and the boot lid has a subtle spoiler.
+A facelift in 2020 brought in a redesigned front bumper, wider grille and slimmer headlights.

 It’s an understated look, but more elegant than the previous Insignia and undeniably more eye-catching than most of its rivals.
 The only thing that can really spoil the look is the ugly rear wiper, which sticks out of the bootlid like something from the 1970s.

-Material quality is good, and the fit and finish is even a match for the Skoda Superb – but the hard plastics and dull design mean the Insignia Grand Sport will never beat a compact executive saloon for perceived quality.
+Material quality is good, and the fit and finish is even a match for the Skoda Superb – but some hard plastics and a generally dull design mean the Insignia will never beat a compact executive saloon for perceived quality.

 Sat-nav, stereo and infotainment